 In the contents of nonlinear Vlasov systems, constructing steady states (\cite{GuoR, Rein_bdry, EHS,GR}) and studying their stability (\cite{GuoLin, EH}) or instability (\cite{GuoS, Lin}) have been important subjects.
 Several boundary problems have been studied in \cite{EH,EHS,GR,Guo94,Guo95,HV,Rein}.
-Among others, we discuss some literature concerning an asymptotic stability of Vlasov-Poisson system in confining setting.
+Among others, we discuss some literature concerning the asymptotic stability of the Vlasov-Poisson system in a confining setting.
 In \cite{Landau}, Landau looked into analytical solutions of the linearized Vlasov-Poisson system around the Maxwellian and observed that the self-consistent field $\nabla_x \phi_F$ is subject to temporal decay even in the absence of collisions (cf. Boltzmann equation \cite{CKL_VPB}).
-Rigorous justification of the Landau damping in a nonlinear dynamical sense has been a long standing major open problem.
-In \cite{HV,CM}, it was shown that there exist certain analytical perturbations for which the fields decay exponentially in the nonlinear level.
-Recently, Mouhot-Villani settles the nonlinear Landau damping affirmatively for general real-analytical perturbations of stable space-homogeneous equilibria with exponential decay in \cite{MV}.
+A rigorous justification of the Landau damping in a nonlinear dynamical sense has been a long-standing major open problem.
+In \cite{HV,CM}, it was shown that there exist certain analytical perturbations for which the fields decay exponentially at the nonlinear level.
+Recently, Mouhot-Villani settled the nonlinear Landau damping affirmatively for general real-analytical perturbations of stable space-homogeneous equilibria with exponential decay in \cite{MV}.
 Bedrossian-Masmoudi-Mouhot establishes the theory in the Gevrey regular perturbations in \cite{BMM}.
 We also refer to \cite{GNR} for a very recent result in this direction.

-In these celebrated justification of nonlinear Landau damping, the high regularity such as \textit{real}-\textit{analyticity} or \textit{Gevrey regularity} of perturbation seems crucial as some counterexamples are constructed for Sobolev regular perturbations (\cite{LinZeng,Bed}).
+In this celebrated justification of nonlinear Landau damping, the high regularity such as \textit{real}-\textit{analyticity} or \textit{Gevrey regularity} of perturbation seems crucial as some counterexamples are constructed for Sobolev regular perturbations (\cite{LinZeng,Bed}).
 Moreover, the theories of \cite{MV,BMM,GNR} strictly apply to \textit{space-homogeneous} equilibria but not space-inhomogeneous states.
-However in many physical cases the boundary problems do not allow these two constraints in general.
+However, in many physical cases, the boundary problems do not allow these two constraints in general.
 Any steady solution to \eqref{VP_F}-\eqref{Poisson_F}, if exists, is space-inhomogeneous unless the boundary datum $G$ in \eqref{bdry:F} is space-homogeneous.
 Moreover, derivatives of any solution $F$ to \eqref{VP_F} are singular in general (\cite{Guo95,CK_VM}).